Helen-Shelton/HugeInteger/README.md

 multiply(): multiplies 2 huge integers by using long multiplication.
 Iteration starts at the end of arrays.

 removeLeadingZeros(): removes leading zeros from an array by using a for loop

-NOTE: The division algorithm was not implemented well and has a few errors.
-The algorithm can divide numbers by a certain place value, but it cannot divide really large numbers by really small ones.
-Might improve the division algorithm at a later date

 divide(): divides 2 huge integers.
 Assigns one to be the divisor and the other to be the dividend (specified by user) checks if we are dividing by zero (returns error), if they are the same number (returns 1 or -1), if the divisor is larger than the dividend (returns 0)